 "Knauf Insulation helped us source our insulation installation equipment and find solutions to suit our market," Toni says.

-The future looks positive.
-"Our customers appreciate wood buildings that are good for the environment and are manufactured in factories to high standards with no risk of being damaged by wet weather and no waste."
+The future looks positive for FM-Haus.
+"Our customers appreciate wood buildings that are good for environment and are manufactured in factories to high standards with no risk of being damaged by wet weather and no waste."